German shepherds are America’s one of the most popular dog breeds, and for good reasons.

 If, however, you think that you can give your pet the time and attention, you could certainly consider them without any hesitation.

-10. The need of decent financial Investment
+4. The need for decent financial Investment

 While I wouldn’t call it money wastage, as investment sounds like a better fit, they do require a decent amount of fortune to meet their needs.